Menu

 Educator Intern Stipend

-• Educator Interns will be paid $50 for the week to help offset the cost of gas and other expenses.
+• All Interns for this one week camp will be paid $50 for the week to help offset the cost of gas and other expenses.
 Interns will also receive a camp t-shirt.

 • Pay will be sent upon the completion of the one week summer camp.